nekocode/Items/README.md

 ## Usage

-Firstly, create a new `Item` class.
-It can help create the itemView and bind data to the view, just like the behavior of `ViewHolder`.
-It is pluggable and can be used for every `ItemPool`(`RecyclerView`).
-Please note that the generic type argument in class declaration define the binding data type of this item.
+Firstly, create a new `Item` (It's a bit similar to the `ViewHolder`).
+Override the `onCreateItemView()` method to create the view for this item.
+And override the `onBindItem()` method for binding the corresponding type (the generic type of the class) of data to the item view.

 ```java
 public class TestItem extends Item<String> {